dsipaint/AMGN/README.md

 ```
 where the filename is relative as before.
 For easily accessing values, or even nested values from within these returned Maps, there is the `getValueFromMap`, which accepts the Map and the String key to search for respectively as parameters.

+Config files can be saved by calling the `save` method.
+This requires passing in the file path and the object to be written itself though.
+Default config values are values that come from the plugin jar's internal immutable config file, and can be retrieved by calling `getDefaultConfig` and `getDefaultValue` for specific values.
+If no value is found, these methods return `null`.

 Finally, it is possible a config file does not exist for a plugin yet.
 Developers should account for this themselves by catching `FileNotFoundException`s and not assuming the plugin has a generated config.
 You may find yourself writing this a lot in your plugins:
 ```java
 		//generate the default config if there is no config present